jwilferd10/ForecastFinder/README.md

 - **Responsive Design**: The app is responsive and can be accessed on different devices, including desktops, tablets, and mobile devices.

+### 💭 Developer Notes:
+ForecastFinder was originally a generic Weather-Dashboard that I created during my cohort in the UCLA Coding Bootcamp.
+Driven by a commitment to demonstrating my capability to see projects through to completion, ForecastFinder has undergone a transformation into a more customized and refined Weather Dashboard.
+Noteworthy additions encompass the integration of color-coded user notifications and the implementation of an instructional modal, both of which enhance the application's functionality and user experience.

 ### 🙏 Thank you
 So much for checking out ForecastFinder, this has been an educational boon for me and I appreciate any interest in checking the app out.
 I devoted time into ensuring the code is modularized and potentially useful.
 It's my hope that this application helps YOU out in anyway possible.
 Feel free to take a look through the files, Happy Coding!